-1. With the sequencer still running, switch the Track/Instrument switch to the High Tom (HT) position on your Drum Drone.

-2. While the pattern plays, press [TAP] to record instrument strikes at certain steps.
-You will see that the sequencer illuminates the step numbers when you press [TAP].

-3. Repeat this process for other instruments if you'd like.
+- 1. With the sequencer still running, switch the Track/Instrument switch to the High Tom (HT) position on your Drum Drone or the High Conga/Bongo (HC/HB) position on your Beat Bot. - 2.
+While the pattern plays, press [TAP] to record instrument strikes at certain steps.
+You will see that the sequencer illuminates the step numbers when you press [TAP]. - 3.
+Repeat this process for other instruments if you'd like.